yowoda/autopep695/README.md

 `autopep695 check` accepts multiple paths either pointing to a valid directory or a valid file that contains the code to be checked.
 A file is valid if it has one of the following extensions: `.py`, `.pyi`.
 Directories are traversed recursively.

-You can also specify the `--silent` (`-s`) flag that silences the errors logged and only shows the number of errors reported.
 Add the `--report-assignments` flag to enable type parameter assignment reports.
-Use `--no-code` to keep the output short and concise.
+Use `--no-code` to keep the output short and concise by removing code suggestions.
+You can also specify the `--silent` (`-s`) flag to silence the errors altogether and only show the number of errors reported.

 ## `autopep695 format`
 Rewrite the code to the new type parameter syntax by running the `format` subcommand.
 This will implement all the suggestions reported in `autopep695 check`, so running `autopep695 check` after `autopep695 format` will not report any errors. `format` however does not require you to run `check` beforehand, it just matches its behaviour.